PRESTO TAP OFFS

 Self-serve, end-to-end experience

 Riders' journeys are often fragmented.
-Leading transit apps connect different parts of a rider's journey into single, seamless flow.
-They also offer self-serve capabilities, empowering users to take full control of their journey.
+Leading transportation apps connect riders' journey into one seamless flow and offer self-serve capabilities to stay in control from start to end.

 👁️